nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 When you launch WerkIt! in subsequent sessions, please ensure that you run it from the same directory that you did when starting WerkIt! for the first time.

-<span class="box warning">⚠️**Warning:** It is highly recommended that you do not directly modify these files on your own as it may lead to
+<span class="box warning">⚠️**Important:** Please **do not** directly modify these files on your own as it will lead
-instabilities in the application.
-If you do decide to modify the files, **please make a backup of the `werkItResources` directory** before modifying the files.</span>
+to instabilities in the application.</span>

-In the event that your application becomes unstable due to accidental file modifications, please replace the `werkItResources` directory with your backup copy.
-In a worst case scenario (i.e. if you don't have a proper backup copy), delete the `werkItResources` directory and restart WerkIt! to recreate the directory and files from fresh.
+Do make regular backups of the `werkItResources` directory.
+In the event of data loss, please replace the `werkItResources` directory with your most recent backup copy.
+In the worst case scenario (i.e. if you don't have a proper backup copy), delete the `werkItResources` directory and restart WerkIt! to recreate the directory and files from fresh.

 ---